ringcentral/ringcentral-videosdk-js-samples/samples/basicMeeting/README.md

 ### Feature List

-- Start a new meeting
-- Join a existed meeting
+- Start/Join a meeting
 - Mute/unmute audio in the meeting
 - Mute/unmute video in the meeting
-- Leave the meeting
-- End the meeting
+- Leave/End the meeting

 ### How to Run?